hslu-ige-laes/lora-devices-ttn/docs/sensors/oxon-buttonboard.md

 - We need to tell the "The Things Network" where to find e.g. the temperature etc. in these cryptic numbers and letters.
 We can do that with configuring a "Payload Decoder Function".

 1. [Log in](https://console.thethingsnetwork.org/applications) and open the `application`
-2. Select the tab `Payload formatters > Uplink` and copy/paste the following code:
+2. Select the tab `Payload formatters > Uplink` and copy/paste the following code
+3. Press `save payload functions`

+- Now you should be able to see the decoded data of your device in the tab `Live data`.<br>

 ```javascript
 function decodeUplink({ bytes }) {